 Questions?
-If you have a question or a problem ordering a book online or by fax, call web order fulfillment at 657.278.4992.
+If you have a question or a problem ordering a book online, call web order fulfillment at 657.278.4992.

 Refund Policy for Extension Courses

-Refunds are based on the date when the official withdrawal is received in the Extended Education office.
-If you need to drop a class, you may do so in person, by phone, fax or mail (using this form) through the Extended Education registration office, 657.278.2611.
+Refunds are based on the date when the official withdrawal is received in the Extension and International Programs office.
+If you need to drop a class, you may do so in person, by phone, fax or mail (using this form) through the EIP registration office at College Park 100 or 657.278.2611.
 Drops are not available online.
 The day that you drop a class, in person or by phone, is the official date of withdrawal and determines the amount of refund, if any.
 Allow up to six weeks for refunds via check.
 If you paid with a credit card, allow 7-10 business days for your refund to be credited back to your credit card.
-If you do not receive your refund by that time, please call the Extended Education office at 657-278-2611.
+If you do not receive your refund by that time, please call the EIP office at 657.278.2611.

 Face-to-Face Classes and Classes Offered via Adobe Connect

-In keeping with our commitment to lifelong learning, scholarships may be available to students who are enrolled in, or planning to enroll in, a University Extended Education (UEE) certificate program.
+In keeping with our commitment to lifelong learning, scholarships may be available to students who are enrolled in, or planning to enroll in, an Extension and International Programs certificate program.

-This scholarship award honors the achievements and commitment to continuing learning of students in any UEE certificate program.
+This scholarship award honors the achievements and commitment to continuing learning of students in any EIP certificate program.
 The maximum award is $400.
-Funding for this scholarship comes from the UEE Tuition Assistance Fund, which was created from contributions of UEE employees to Cal State Fullerton's It's Our University program.
+Funding for this scholarship comes from the EIP Tuition Assistance Fund, which was created from contributions of EIP employees to CSUF's It's Our University program.

 The Sherrie Ellman Memorial Scholarship